 1919 Exterior of South Central School at 25th and L St. This would later become the Polish Home.
 The building still stands and belongs to El Museo Latino.

-The start of prohibition in 1920 marked the end of an era in Sheelytown as its taverns and dance halls were closed.
-One resident was quoted as saying “even brawling ceased to provide fun during those dark years”.
-Despite that, the Polish population continued to grow to 14,000 by the 1940’s.
-Most were attracted to the area due to the available jobs in the stock yards, meat packing plants and the railroad.
-Omaha had one of the largest concentrations of Polish Americans west of Chicago.
+The start of Prohibition in 1920 marked the end of an era in Sheelytown, as its taverns and dance halls were forced to close.
+One resident was quoted as saying that “even brawling ceased to provide fun during those dark years.”
+Despite this, the Polish population continued to grow, reaching 14,000 by the 1940s.
+Most were drawn to the area by jobs in the stockyards, meatpacking plants to the south, and the railroad.
+Omaha became home to one of the largest concentrations of Polish Americans west of Chicago.

 1928 Durham Museum photo of Immaculate Conception Church at 24th and Bancroft.